biharygergo/card-estimator/src/cli/data/20240512_five-essential-tools-for-scrum-masters.md

 - Data-Driven Insights: Track estimation history and identify patterns.

 - Seamless Integrations: Connect with Jira and Linear to import tasks directly from your backlog.
-Plan in your video meetings with integrations for Zoom, Teams and Webex.
+Plan in your video meetings with integrations for Zoom, Teams, Meet and Webex.

 - Easy to get started: Start planning in a couple of clicks.